 Edmond Tree Grants

-***Applications for the 2023 program will open in late spring.
+***Applications for the 2023 program have now closed.

 Trees are a valuable resource within the areas where people live and recreate, providing such benefits as improved air quality, cooler temperatures, UV ray protection, energy conservation, health benefits, beautification, and higher property values.
 Through the Edmond Tree Grants program, neighborhood and K-12 public school groups may apply to receive trees for planting within the areas that they manage.

 A partnership between the City and local residents or schools, Edmond Tree Grant projects will enhance tree canopy within areas that are often not served through other Urban Forestry Department programs.
-The format of this program fosters community through group involvement in tree planting events and provides education about proper tree care and planting practices.
+The format of this program fosters community and provides education about proper tree care and planting practices.

 - Neighborhood groups and K-12 public schools (or associated parent teacher organizations) within Edmond city limits are eligible to apply.
 (To find out if your site is within city limits, view the Address Locator).
 For neighborhoods that are familiar with the Foster-A-Tree program, please be aware that this program is structured very differently.